-Germany: Opinion poll suggests Green party could head next government | DW | 07.05.2021
+Germany: Opinion poll suggests Green Party could head next government | DW | 07.05.2021

-The latest Deutschlandtrend survey suggest that voter support has shifted considerably following the nomination of the Green party chancellor candidate.
-And Germany's coronavirus policy remains
+The latest Deutschlandtrend survey suggests that voter support has shifted considerably following the nomination of the Green Party chancellor candidate.
+And voters have doubts about Germany's coronavirus policy.

 Germany's governing "Grand Coalition" between the Christian Democratic Union (CDU), the Christian Social Union (CSU), and the Social Democrats (SPD) gets little support from voters according to the latest Deutschlandtrend poll.